The symplectic cohomology of magnetic cotangent bundles: Floer theory for dissipative Hamiltonians

 We now proceed to define operations of Floer theory associated to punctured spheres.
 We shall focus on the product.
 Denote by $\Sigma_{0,1,2}$ the thrice punctured sphere together with a choice of cylindrical coordinates near each puncture, identifying one of them with the half cylinder $\R_+\times S^1$ and the other two with the half cylinder $\R_-\times S^1$.
 We refer to these as positive and negative punctures respectively.
 For $i=1,2,3$ and Floer data $(H_i,J_i)$ satisfying $H_3\geq H_1+H_2$, a product datum is a pair $(\mathfrak{H},J)$ where $J$ depends on $z\in\Sigma_{0,1,2}$, $\mathfrak{H}$ is a 1-form with values in the space of Hamiltonians such that the restriction near the $i$th puncture is the Floer datum $(H_idt,J_i)$ and such that there is a constant $a$ for which the $M$-dependent $2$-form $d\mathfrak{H}_x+a\omega_{\Sigma_{0,1,2}}$ is positive.
 Writing

 the last condition is just

 When trying to mimic the discussion of dissipative Floer data from the previous section, we run into a new difficulty in that the Poisson bracket $\{\mathfrak{H},\mathfrak{H}\}=\{F,G\}ds\wedge dt$ does not have to vanish.
 If it is not bounded, then in general one cannot turn the corresponding connection 2-form into a non-degenerate form by adding the pullback of a $2$-form on the base.
 Here we avoid this issue by only considering the product when $H_i$ is a multiple of a given Hamiltonian $H$ outside a compact set.

-Thus we assume $(H_i,J_i)$ is strongly dissipative, that outside a compact set, $H_i=a_iH$ for some integer $a_i$ and that $a_3\geq a_1+a_2$.
 An interpolating product Floer datum is called dissipative if the condition of the previous section is satisfied mutatis mutandis.

-A particular case is obtained by considering a closed $1$-form $\alpha$ on the pair of pants equal to $ndt,mdt,(n+m)dt$ on the respective boundaries.
+A particular case is obtained by considering a closed $1$-form $\alpha$ on the pair of pants equal to $dt$ at each input and $2dt$ at the output.
 We then consider the Floer datum $(H\alpha,J_s)$ for $J$ an appropriate domain-dependent Floer datum on the pair of pants.
 The corresponding Floer datum is automatically dissipative since it is locally the same as the standard Floer equation.
 We can achieve regularity by perturbing within a compact set.

 Assuming regularity, this defines an operation